 This example shows how to perform statistical measurements on an input data stream using DSP System Toolbox™ functionality available at the MATLAB® command line.
-You will compute the signal statistics minimum, maximum, mean and the spectrum and plot them.
+You will compute the signal statistics minimum, maximum, mean, variance and peak-to-RMS and the signal power spectrum density and plot them.

 |On this page…|